-Along with protecting the beach against erosion, the Ecoplage technology can be used as a sea water intake.
-The water coming from the drainage system is highly filtered by the sand and extremely clean.
-It can be easily used for supplying aquariums, seawater pools, shellfish farms…
+Along with protecting the beach from erosion, the Ecoplage technology can be used as a seawater intake.
+The water coming from the drainage system is highly filtered by the sand and is extremely clean.
+It can be easily used to supply aquariums, seawater pools, shellfish farms…

 This solution is an alternative to heavier and more complex underwater works that can damage the ecosystem.

 Desalination consists of separating the dissolved salts from seawater.
 There are several methods to produce fresh water from seawater; one of them being called reverse osmosis.
 This technology offers high benefits in terms of investment cost, energy consumption and water quality production.